This page contains the following information;

 Absence and Illness

-If you know in advance (e.g. medical appointments, interviews etc.) that your son / daughter is going to be absent, please ensure that they have completed a LOAF (leave of absence form), getting staff to sign and handed in to Mr Mitchell in the ICT area.
+If you know in advance (e.g. medical appointments, interviews etc.) that your son / daughter is going to be absent, please ensure that they have completed a LOAF (leave of absence form), getting staff to sign and handed in to Mrs Burke in the ICT area.
+We expect to see supporting evidence.
 We will amend our records accordingly.
 Students should complete these forms two weeks in advance of the absence as soon as possible.
 Absence during school hours requires written confirmation of appointments.

 If your son / daughter is ill, please contact the House Support Manager as soon as possible and we will update our records.